 For both environmental and financial reasons, Green Century applies rigorous selection criteria concerning the environmental behavior of the companies in which the Fund invests.
-Green Century believes that well-managed environmentally responsible companies minimize their environmental risks, allowing them to enjoy competitive advantages from cost reductions, quality improvements, profitability enhancements and access to expanding and new growth markets.
+Green Century believes that well-managed environmentally responsible companies minimize their environmental risks, which may allow them to enjoy competitive advantages from cost reductions, quality improvements, profitability enhancements and access to expanding and new growth markets.
 Further, Green Century believes that companies that are responsible towards the environment are more likely to act ethically and maintain the trust of their shareholders.

-The Balanced Fund seeks to invest in companies that conduct their business in an environmentally responsible and sustainable manner.
-Such companies include those whose primary business involves the provision of an environmentally sound good or service, such as appropriate technology for sustainable agriculture, renewable energy, energy efficiency, water treatment and conservation, air pollution control, pollution prevention, recycling technologies, or other effective remedies for existing environmental problems.
-The Fund also invests in companies whose primary business is not solving environmental problems but which conduct their business in an environmentally responsible manner.
-Such companies are evaluated on a range of criteria that includes, but is not necessarily limited to, an assessment of each company's:
+The Balanced Fund seeks to invest in companies that Green Century believes conduct their business in an environmentally responsible and sustainable manner.
+Such companies include those whose primary business involves the provision of what Green Century believes are environmentally sound goods or services, such as appropriate technology for sustainable agriculture, renewable energy, energy efficiency, water treatment and conservation, air pollution control, pollution prevention, recycling technologies, or other effective remedies for existing environmental problems.
+The Fund also invests in companies whose primary business is not solving environmental problems but which seek to conduct their business in what

+Green Century believes is an environmentally responsible manner.
+Such companies are evaluated on a range of criteria that may include, but is not necessarily limited to, an assessment of each company's: